EESSI/docs/docs/test-suite/writing-portable-tests.md

 This single test class will generate 6 test instances: tests with 2, 128 and 256 tasks for each of the two modules, respectively.
 It will check the sum of ranks produced at the end in the output, which is how ReFrame will validate that the test ran correctly.
 Finally, it will also print the performance number that was extracted by the `performance_function`.

 This test _works_, but is _not_ very portable.
 If we move to a system with 192 cores per node, the current `scale` parameter is a bit awkward.
-The test would still run, but we wouldn't have a test instance that just tests this on a full (single) node or a full two nodes.
+The test would still run, but we wouldn't have a test instance that just tests this on a full (single) node or two full nodes.
 Furthermore, if we add a new `mpi4py` module in EESSI, we would have to alter the test to add the name to the list, since the module names are hardcoded in this test.

 ### Step 3: implementing as a portable ReFrame test { #as-portable-reframe-test }